Types of White Pigment for Oil Painting

 Opaque Whites for Painting

+Lead white is highly opaque, but due to toxicity, is not recommended.
+Cremnitz white, like flake white, is another example of white that is traditionally lead-based.
 I personally favor titanium white as it is high covering strength and is brilliant white.
 It is also resistant to yellowing, as it is blended with safflower oil rather than linseed.
 It is resistant to cracking or of growing transparent.
 So when mixing any type of white, titanium is hard to beat when it comes to brilliance.

 Mixing Titanium White